 Derivative financial instruments are entered into with major financial institutions and their effectiveness is dependent on the performance of these institutions.
 Failure by one of them to perform its obligations could involve a liquidity risk.
 Liquidity risks related to derivative financial instruments also include the settlement of bond forward contracts on their maturity dates and the early termination option included in some interest rate swap contracts and foreign exchange contracts.

+The occurrence of any of the foregoing could have a material adverse effect on the Corporation's business, financial condition and results of operations.
 The Corporation uses derivative financial instruments to manage its exposure to the risk of an increase in interest rates on its debt financing, of foreign currency variation or of electricity market price variation.
 The Corporation does not own or issue financial instruments for speculation purposes.